La muñeca menor: Background

-For many Puerto Rican authors, they wrote in Spanish as a way to stay connected to their heritage.
+Many Puerto Rican authors wrote in Spanish as a way to stay connected to their heritage.
 For Ferré she began to write most of her work, primarily in English from 1995, this is after over two decades of writing most of her work in Spanish.
 Among other differences of writers during this time, Ferré focused on undermining the "classist, racist and sexist underpinnings" in regard to those who were part of the elite in Puerto Rico, aiming towards the base of feminism and the females sexuality.
 Countering the ideals which had been embedded into her society of the time was a way in which she showed her feminist outlook on situations.
 This follows with the journal she created with her cousin Olga Nolla, Zona de carga y descarga, this journal dealt with issues revolving around "identity, marginality, independence, class, ethnicity, feminism, gender and nation" Not only did the journal signify what was going on in Puerto Rico at the time, but the influence the story had on each issue.
 There is also a given metaphor for the conflicts among classes, specifically between the gentry and businessmen, that was occurring during the time when it was written.
 With knowledge of what was occurring within Puerto Rico at the time, the work in itself was a fictional reimaging of what could be expected within conflict.